mikependon/RepoDB.NET/_posts/2020-04-10-repodb-remains-on-top.md

 categories: blogs repodb
 ---

-# RepoDB remains as the most-fastest and most-efficient ORM in .NET Core Ecosystem (v3.1)

----

 Yesterday (April 9, 2020), I had issued a PR to FransBouma's [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) with the latest version of [RepoDB](https://github.com/mikependon/RepoDb), plus with the following updates:

 - Upgrading the `System.Data.SqlClient` to version `4.8.0`.